leonardlan/myTools/README.md

 # Honourable Mentions
 ## Aliases

 - lssmart - Prints path to file color-indicating up to where it exists.
-Source code [here](bash_aliases#L144).
 ![lssmart](img/lssmart.png?raw=true "Lists path to file up to existing in blue and rest in red")

 ## Maya Scripts